nader2560/react-redux-firebase/docs/api/withFirebase.md

 import React from 'react'
-import { compose } from 'redux' // can also come from recompose import { withHandlers } from 'recompose' import { withFirebase } from 'react-redux-firebase'
+import { compose } from 'redux' // can also come from recompose import { withHandlers } from 'recompose' import { withFirebase } from 'react-redux-firebase-immutable'

 function AddTodo({ addTodo }) {
   return (